 Another important consideration is the “de minimis rule.”
-As explained by the International Trade Administration, the de minimis rule allows up to 10 percent (7 percent under NAFTA) of the selling price to be based on qualified non-qualifying material, even if that material does not meet the tariff shift test.
+As explained by the International Trade Administration, the de minimis rule allows up to 10 percent (7 percent under USMCA) of the selling price to be based on qualified non-qualifying material, even if that material does not meet the tariff shift test.

 Each set of ROOs includes multiple chapters, with each chapter outlining eligibility requirements for a particular category of goods.
 For example, in the U.S.-Australia agreement, tariffs on qualified U.S. textile, apparel, and footwear goods entering Australia have been eliminated.
 In general, this applies to goods containing only U.S. or Australian inputs.
 However, goods containing inputs from other countries may still qualify if they meet specific criteria set out in “Annex 4A” to the Textiles and Apparel chapter of the agreement’s ROOs.